Ellen Ann Hartley and Ann Bailey

 Following the inquest, Aner went to the Golden Fleece and claimed the body as being that of his missing daughter.
 It’s clear from contemporary newspaper reports that this occurred after the inquest and seemingly went unchallenged.
 At this point, it’s worth noting again the age difference between Ann Bailey and Ellen Ann Hartley, and the difference in descriptions of the two girls (particularly Ellen Ann’s distinctive “cow lick”).

 If we ignore the Oddfellows Arms at South Crosland (where the body of 39 year old Rose Ann Charlesworth had been laid out), the Golden Fleece was the furthest inn from Holmfirth where bodies had been laid out.
 Given that Hannah and Martha had been found at Thongsbridge, perhaps Aner made the assumption that Ann might be found in that area and hastily made his way down the Holme Valley after the inquest, quickly visiting the inns to view the bodies.
 Arriving at the Golden Fleece, perhaps he believed that Ann’s body had to be there.
-We know that he had struggled to recognise the body of his own wife — perhaps in a grief-stricken state, he convinced himself that the body of this older girl with darker hair must be Ann?
+We know that he had struggled to recognise the body of his own wife — perhaps in a grief-stricken state, he convinced himself that the body of this much younger girl with dark hair must be Ann?
+Perhaps he had also noted that a report in the Huddersfield Examiner (7 Feb) had claimed that the body of Martha Bailey had been taken to the Golden Fleece (it was in fact taken to the Rose & Crown at Thongsbridge).

 On 9 February, Aner buried his wife (Hannah) and youngest daughter (Martha) at Lane Congregational Chapel.
 However, on the very same day, he buried the body he’d claimed as being Ann at St. John’s Church, Upperthong.
 I can only think of two explanations: